vinhta1/Obsidian-Repository/SCCoM/Private/Factions.md

 ### Mythical Martial Artists
 Fists, kicks, and wild martial arts.
 Techniques and abilities straight out of comics.
 ### Ramona and Jules
-Ramona is a bandage, bruise, and cut covered fighter.
+Ramona is a bandage-and-bruise-covered fighter.
+Jules is a double-axe-wielding maniac.
+A protector and an assassin who are in-love with each other.
+This cannot end well.

 # The Black Company